JamesonRGrieve/shma-infrastructure/docs/README.md

 ## Additional Options

 - `quadlet_scope` – set to `system` (default) or `user` to control where Quadlet units are installed.
 When using `quadlet_scope: user`, make sure lingering is enabled for the target user or user services are explicitly started at boot.
-- `secrets.shred_after_apply` – remove rendered secret files and env files immediately after the runtime adapter applies changes, leaving only in-memory material behind.
+- `secrets.shred_after_apply` – defaults to `true` and removes rendered secret files and env files immediately after the runtime adapter applies changes, leaving only in-memory material behind.
+- `hardening_enable_cockpit` – opt-in installation of Cockpit packages; when enabled, Cockpit binds to `hardening_cockpit_bind_address` (`127.0.0.1` by default) instead of exposing 9090 broadly.

 ## Continuous Integration